Deefoozy/WebSocketiny/README.md

 This project has a .sln file which should contain all the information needed!

 1. Clone project
-2. Install / Update Nuget packages

-After those steps everything should be set-up!

-## How to get started
-This project has a .sln file which should contain all the information needed!

-1. Clone project
 2. Switch to the `develop` branch in git
 3. Install / Update Nuget packages